sius/pencil/README.md

 ```

-## Additional Base64 encoding options on PasswordEncoder construction
+## Additional encoding options on direct PasswordEncoder construction

-- Register a custom encoding identifier {SSHA512}, {SSHA-512} ...
+- Encode with a custom encoding identifier {SSHA512}, {SSHA-512} ...
-- Use a custom salt byte array size (with a minimum of 8 bytes)
+- Encode with a custom salt byte array size (with a minimum of 8 bytes)
 - Create an url and file safe base64 password encoding
 - Drop trailing base64 padding ('=')